UK Mortgage For US Citizens Buying Property In London

 There is well-qualified and regulated professional support available to help you find finance for a UK property purchase.
 And most US buyers find this an essential service.

-High-street British banks have largely stepped back from selling mortgages to property buyers with "U.S. person-status", as federal law describesl American citizens whose overseas holdings they want to keep track of.
+High-street British banks have largely stepped back from selling mortgages to property buyers with "U.S. person-status", as federal law describes American citizens whose overseas holdings they want to keep track of.

 A handful of private banks and lenders are prepared to take on the additional administrative and regulatory work that’s required.

-An experienced broker will identify the lenders who are ready to work with your particular criteria.
+An experienced overseas-buyer mortgage broker such as Clifton Private Finance will identify the lenders who are ready to work with your particular criteria.
 And a good tax adviser will help you minimise the tax burden of property ownership in two countries.

-Contact us at Clifton Private Finance to arrange a convenient time to discuss the funding you need:
+Contact us to arrange a convenient time to discuss the funding you need: